FAQs for 1-1 Therapy

 There are different types of therapy options for stammering, you can research these further at https://stamma.org/get-help/parents/children-stammering-therapy-courses

-My therapy offer does not involve teaching strategies which aim to change speech patterns to reduce stammering and appear more “fluent” (speaking smoothly).
+My therapy offer does not involve changing speech or teaching strategies to sound more fluent (speaking more smoothly).

-My therapy offer focuses on supporting children’s wellbeing, enjoyable and confident communication, and building supportive environments.
+My therapy offer focuses on supporting children’s wellbeing and enjoyable, confident communication.
 When we focus on these areas, talking often becomes easier and we hear confident and happy talkers, regardless of a stammer being present.
 We can do this by:

 learning about stammering together